chantelle-lingerie/sales/README.md

 ```
 Here we can see, that we refunded 1€ more than we have invoiced.
 We refunded 1€ more of shipping costs than we have invoiced for shipping.
 We refunded 1 more item than invoiced.
 Finally, we refunded 1€ more for this item, than invoiced.

-Let's see the not canceled and not invoiced scope - for order amount, shipping amount, items quantity and items amount:
+Let's see the non-canceled and non-invoiced scope - for order amount, shipping amount, items quantity and items amount:
 ```javascript
 console.log(invariants.total(theOrder).ci)
 // -2